 HOW DO YOU GET YOUR OWN CREDIT SCORE?

-Alternatively, you can try CreditKarma, a totally free service that provides unlimited estimated credit scores.
+Alternatively, you can try CreditKarma, a totally free service that provides an estimated credit score.
 You have to create a free account, and then CreditKarma pulls your credit report and gives you an estimated score.
 I’ve tested it, and it’s accurate within 10-20 points of my actual FICO score.
 The service also provides some useful charts for comparing your credit score to averages.
 Credit Karma is free because it advertises to users based on their actual credit profile.
 Read my full review of CreditKarma here.